Myanmar police crack down on protests for second day; two dead, several hurt

 ‘INSTIL FEAR’

-Youth activist Esther Ze Naw said people were battling to overcome the fear they had lived with for a long time.
+Youth activist Esther Ze Naw said earlier that people were battling to overcome the fear they had lived with for so long under military rule.

 The police action came after state television announced that Myanmar’s U.N. envoy had been fired for betraying the country after he urged the United Nations to use “any means necessary” to reverse the coup.